Puukko: Design

 Both factory-forged and hand-forged blades may be laminated: a thin layer of very hard steel (traditionally crucible steel made from limonite iron) is sandwiched between two layers of softer metal, which makes the blade less brittle and facilitates repeated sharpening.

 Before the 19th century, almost all iron in Finland was made from limonite on charcoal blast furnaces, which yield very pure and high-quality iron suitable for crucible steel.
 German silver steel was and is a popular core-steel material.
 Today both carbon steel and stainless steel are used.
 The blade can be lightened and strengthened by a fuller.

 The traditional material for the handle is curly (masur) birch.
 Also great sallow root, birch bark, antler (especially elk and reindeer), scrimshaw and bone are used.
 Often the handle is made from various materials between spacers.
 Today, however, industrially made puukkos often have plastic handles.

-In Finland and northern Scandinavia, many men put great pride in carving their puukko's handle.
-Over generations, this knife has become intimately tied to Nordic culture and, in one or another version, is part of many national costumes.
-A good puukko is equal parts artistic expression and tool.
+A good puukko is equal parts artistic expression and a tool.
 Making it requires many different skills: not only those of a bladesmith, but also those of a carver, a jeweller, a designer, and a leatherworker to make the sheath.

 Some fine puukkos have blades of pattern welded steel, and forging a blade using crucible steel was considered the hallmark of a master smith.